yudong-94/personal-website/projects/data viz/MakeOverMonday0108.md

 ### Makeover Monday 0108

 This week's topic is to visualize a survey on 20 countries about what characteristics are most important for a romantic partner.
 Information about the survey and some original vizzes could be found in [this article](https://yougov.co.uk/news/2017/11/29/personality-more-important-looks-across-globe/).
+Data credited to @mattsmithetc @YouGov.

 #### My Visualization